Medicare Advantage Patients: New Plan, New Rules for 2026

 1. Contact your insurance company

-3. Confirm that the referral (if required) must match the reason for your visit
+3. Confirm that the referral and/or prior authorization (if required) must match the reason for your visit

 A short phone call ahead of time can prevent delays, denials, and unexpected bills.